#TBT: Happy National Nurses Week – Posts on #Lean and Nursing

 This week is National Nurses Week.
 Nurses are highly skilled and, too often, are underappreciated.

-Lean should be one of the best things that ever happened to nurses.
+Lean should be one of the best things that has ever happened to nurses.
 In a truly Lean environment, we wouldn't be understaffed.
 Nurses wouldn't get blamed and punished for systemic problems.
 Hospitals and the broader healthcare system would break down silos and barriers to care.
-And, nurses would be treated respectfully by everybody in the system at all times.
+And nurses would be treated respectfully by everybody in the system at all times.

-First, here is a compelling book that I've read that might serve as a “virtual gemba walk” of sorts, for those of you not working in healthcare:
+First, here is a compelling book that I've read that might serve as a “virtual gemba walk” of sorts for those of you not working in healthcare:

 There's an unfortunate, judgmental, blaming 1-star review of the book that rips the author, a nurse:

-“glad i have much better oncology nurses than this one. first of all, she doesn't take care of herself so that she can function competently in this demanding profession. riding a bike to work in the dead of winter to take on a 12-hour shift, then not eating a decent meal all day or not at all. glucose to the brain takes a back seat to trying to please your co-workers to the detriment to your own health – dumb, ignorant and dangerous to your patients. no wonder she gets bronchitis and is off work for a lengthy period of time. her diatribe does no good to all the hard-working nurses, pa's, doctors and np's, and wouldn't help anyone to have respect for those in the medical profession. one positive to this book is that it makes me appreciate my medical staff so much more.”
+“… glad i have much better oncology nurses than this one. first of all, she doesn't take care of herself so that she can function competently in this demanding profession. riding a bike to work in the dead of winter to take on a 12-hour shift, then not eating a decent meal all day or not at all. glucose to the brain takes a back seat to trying to please your co-workers to the detriment to your own health – dumb, ignorant and dangerous to your patients. no wonder she gets bronchitis and is off work for a lengthy period of time. her diatribe does no good to all the hard-working nurses, pa's, doctors and np's, and wouldn't help anyone to have respect for those in the medical profession. one positive to this book is that it makes me appreciate my medical staff so much more.”

 Another Amazon customer replied to the review: